Senior Assortment Planner | Temporary

 Key Responsibilities;

-- Develop, inform, or influence seasonal plans, including RSV, net sales, margin, receipts, and inventory at the franchise level for the client’s marketplace.
+- Develop and influence seasonal assortment plans based on rolling sales, stock, and inventory forecasts across product categories, sports, and marketplace dimensions

-- Create strategies to achieve Kids Sports objectives and manage product-driven OTB forecasts for production decisions and in-season optimization.
+- Build and manage product-driven Open-to-Buy (OTB) forecasts to support manufacturing decisions and in-season optimization

-- Analyze business performance against plan and forecasted sales and inventory on a weekly or monthly basis; identify risks and opportunities, develop action plans, and escalate when necessary.
+- Monitor business performance against plan on a weekly and monthly basis, identifying risks and opportunities and driving appropriate actions and escalations

-- Monitor top franchise stock and sales plans, support cross-marketplace decision-making to optimize product health, consumer demand, and trading/pricing decisions.
+- Analyze demand, sales, and inventory trends to optimize product health, capture consumer demand, and inform pricing and trading decisions

-- Manage end-to-end inventory health and understand its impact on overall marketplace performance.
+- Manage end-to-end inventory health across categories and marketplace units, ensuring alignment with overall marketplace performance

-- Communicate and advocate the Assortment Plan to partner management or cross-functional leadership at Franchise/Merchandise Class level.
+- Partner with cross-functional teams to communicate and advocate assortment strategies, ensuring alignment with broader business and marketplace goals

+- Independently lead projects, prioritize multiple workstreams, and ensure timely and efficient delivery of outputs

 Requirements